tls-check/TLS-Check/README.md

 perl -MModule::Build -E 'say "Module-Build-version installed: $Module::Build::VERSION"'
 ```

-When there is an error message, you must `Module::Build`, either with your package manager or via CPAN:
+When there is an error message, you should install `Module::Build`, either with your package manager or via CPAN:

 ```
 cpan Module::Build